 Action, Ciaran and Robert Miller.
 2009.
 SPSS For Social Scientists.
 2nd Edition.
-Palgrave Macmillan.
-About \$42 new; copies are available for less online.
+Palgrave Macmillan. \$43 new.

 Emily Steir Adler and Roger Clark.
 2011.
 An Invitation to Social Research: How It's Done.
 4th Edition.
 Wadsworth Publishing.
 For those who do not already have a copy of this book from Research Methods I, there is no need to go out and purchase a new copy.
-You can read the assigned sections in the library or purchase Chapter 15 (the key chapter for this course) for \$7.99 from cengagebrain.com.
+You can read the assigned sections in the library or purchase Chapter 15 (the key chapter for this course) for \$8.49 from cengagebrain.com.
 The book may be useful to help you review, however, so I would not recommend selling it back to the bookstore until this course is over.